posidoni/posidoni/README.md

 - tbd: `hype that 'devs are no longer needed`
-    - doesn't match my experience as a reasonably skilled mid+/senior engineer (not about code, but about
+    - doesn't match my experience as a reasonably skilled mid+/senior engineer (it was never about 'coding', but about inventing reasonable solution with regards to features/NFRs/etc. - buy maybe I'm lucky)

 ## My Contacts